Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 	{% endblock body %}

-### A few hints about this template
+### A few hints about the template

 The django templates are smart templates, and django has a **template language**.
 This language can handle some Python objects, basic flow commands, and you can even write your own templates functions (called template tags).
 In the above example, the template will iterate with a `for` loop over the `latest_questions_list`, and will add a line for each entry in the list.
 If the list is empty, it will show "No polls are available".

-Since a template can handle some **Python objects & attributes**, django can render `{{ question.id }}` with the `id` attribute of the `question` object.
+Since a template can handle some Python objects & attributes, django can render `{{ question.id }}` with the `id` attribute of the `question` object.

 The template starts with `extends`.
-The shared parts of the site are saved in one or more **base templates**, and the rest of the templates **extend** the base.
+With `extends`, the shared parts of the site are saved in one or more **base templates**, and the rest of the templates **extend** the base.
-With the `extends` tag you don't have to write the complete HTML code again and again.
+When  `extends` tag you don't have to write the complete HTML code again and again.
 The `base.html` template contains the global features, like a favicon, and these features are inheretied to all the templates that extend the base.
 No need to re-add these features to all the other templates.
 The `block` part, here `{% block body %}`, is designed to replace or add  elements of the base templates that are specific to the current template.

 *Note: Django templates have A LOT of features and options.
 See the django docs.*